Sergeant-Jaeger/rendering-engine/README.md

 * c++11 Standard Library (minimum)

-* libcs690.a This library lays the groundwork for communicating with the Xserver and it's necessary.
+* libcs690.a This library lays the groundwork for communicating with the Xserver among other things and it's necessary so do not delete it.
 It was created by Dr. Kirk Duffin at NIU.

 * Xlib